oxiida/book/src/quick_start_guide.md

 Similar as using the arithmetic, now I need to run a function (let's say I want to do high school match with `math.sin(x)`, and a customize function to compute some nonsense stuff).
 And this function is defineded or imported in python.
-I can run it from Oxiida and also surpass the GIL!
+I can run it from Oxiida with multithreading support.

 Create a python script `wf.py` with following text.